 Note that “at the earliest opportunity” as written in EC/261 is open for interpretation.
 Let’s take again our Turin-Paris-London example.
 If you are denied boarding in Paris for the flight to London, it is generally considered acceptable if Air France puts you on the next flight to London departing four hours later.

-You might try to argue with the airline whether they can put you on an earlier British Airways instead, but you are unlikely to convince Air France to do so as it of course cheaper for them to keep you on their own flights instead of paying an expensive last minute seat for you on one of their competitors!
+You might try to argue with the airline whether or not they can put you on an earlier British Airways instead, but you are unlikely to convince Air France to do so, as it of course cheaper for them to keep you on their own flights instead of paying an expensive last minute seat for you on one of their competitors!

-When the next available flight is too far out
+What is the next available flight is too far out?

 This changes when the next flight might be a long while away.
 Let’s take the example of someone being denied boarding on a Marrakech-Athens flight of Aegean Airlines.
 As this flight is only operated twice a week, you might need to wait four days until you can be accommodated by the same airline to be finally flown to Athens.

 In such a case, the airline in question is likely to rebook you on another airline.
-Although you may suggest your preferred flight alternative to the airline, there is no absolute right for you to determine on which flight they should rebook you.
+Although you may suggest your preferred flight you wish to be rebooked on, you don’t have the right to determine on which flight an airline should rebook you on.

 What if the solution of the airline is unacceptable?

-It can happen that an airline flat-out refuses to rebook you another carrier and tells you that you have to wait for four days until their next flight departs.
-Unfortunately, we are now entering a grey area.
-If you really do not want to wait for four days, you can always buy a new ticket home yourself and ask the airline to reimburse the costs.
+If you really do not want to wait for four days, you can always buy a new ticket home yourself and ask the airline afterwards to reimburse the costs.

-The airline is likely to deny such a request, after which you would probably have to bring the company to a small claims court to rule whether the proposed rerouting by the airline was indeed “at the earliest opportunity” and whether they indeed fulfilled their duty as part of EC/261.
+The airline is likely to deny such a request, after which you would probably have to bring the company to a small claims court which would decide whether the proposed rerouting by the airline was indeed “at the earliest opportunity” and whether they fulfilled their duty as part of EC/261.

 EC/261 is certainly not a carte blanche to demand whatever you like, not even when your rights have been infringed!

 Duty of care

-If you are denied boarding, the airline also has a duty of care while you are waiting to be rerouted.
+If you are denied boarding, the airline also has a duty of care while you are waiting to be rerouted on another flight.
 This means that you should be offered free of charge:

 1) Meals and refreshments in reasonable relation to your waiting time.